pedropaulofb/laderr/documentation/specification.md

 )
 $$

-- **Rule 2: Each Resilience Mechanism is Defined by a Unique Combination of Elements** For each resilience instance, there exists exactly one configuration of an entity, three capabilities, and a vulnerability that justify its existence:
+- **Rule 2: Each Resilience is Defined by a Unique Combination of Elements** For each resilience instance, there exists exactly one configuration of an entity, three capabilities, and a vulnerability that justify its existence:
 - The entity possessing resilience must have both the preserved capability and the vulnerability.
 - A second entity must have an **enabled** capability that disables the vulnerability.